 Building Knowledge: Documentation on Historic Sites and Landscapes: In this StEPs Lab webinar, we discuss the various reports and documents that organizations will want to compile and keep on the historic structures and landscapes they own or manage.
 Hear guest speaker Rachel Leibowitz, Illinois Historic Preservation Agency, discuss how to find someone to research and write Historic Structures and other reports, existing studies you may not be aware of, and the types of information that can be gleaned from these documents.

 Risk Assessment: What’s Your Kryptonite?
-Guest speaker Donia Conn, conservator and independent consultant for small and mid-sized cultural heritage institutions, will focus on the general risks facing cultural institutions, performing a site survey, and mitigation strategies for addressing those vulnerabilities.
-An institution’s internal structure, policies, and procedures will be discussed.
-Donia will also offer sample templates for performing a risk assessment, from small to complex.
+Guest speaker Donia Conn, conservator and independent consultant for small and mid-sized cultural heritage institutions, focuses on the general risks facing cultural institutions, performing a site survey, and mitigation strategies for addressing those vulnerabilities.
+An institution’s internal structure, policies, and procedures is discussed.
+Donia also offers sample templates for performing a risk assessment, from small to complex.
 This webinar is the first in a two-part series on risk management.

 Risk Assessment and Management for Collections: Being prepared and identifying the potential threats to one’s organization are the best ways of reducing risks to cultural collections.
-In Part Two of this series, guest speaker Dyani Feige, Director of Preservation Services at the Conservation Center for Art & Historic Artifacts in Philadelphia, will focus on specific risks facing cultural institutions, both natural and man-made, and mitigation strategies for addressing those vulnerabilities.
-An institution’s history of incidents, location, building issues, environmental factors (temperature, relative humidity, light, and mold), pest control, fire protection, security procedures, available resources, and collections-specific hazards will all be discussed.
-Dyani will also offer recommendations for establishing collections salvage priorities, and address next steps such as beginning to develop a full emergency preparedness and response plan, forming and utilizing response networks, and implementing training.
+In Part Two of this series, guest speaker Dyani Feige, Director of Preservation Services at the Conservation Center for Art & Historic Artifacts in Philadelphia, focuses on specific risks facing cultural institutions, both natural and man-made, and mitigation strategies for addressing those vulnerabilities.
+An institution’s location, building issues, environmental factors (temperature, relative humidity, light, and mold), pest control, fire protection, security procedures, available resources, and collections-specific hazards is also discussed.

 Copyright Crash Course for Museums and Memory Institutions: A basic understanding of copyright law is essential to protect your organization’s rights and those of other creators, further your organization’s mission, and avoid disputes that could harm its reputation.
-In this lab, museum attorney Walter G. Lehmann will provide a practical, museum-focused overview of copyright law including the important exception for fair use.
-Topics he will address include copyright duration, copyright orphans, fair use and the four-factor test, best practices and applying fair use, and clearing rights.
+In this StEPs lab webinar, museum attorney Walter G. Lehmann provides a practical, museum-focused overview of copyright law including the important exception for fair use.
+Topics addresses include copyright duration, copyright orphans, fair use and the four-factor test, best practices and applying fair use, and clearing rights.

 Collections Care You Can Do and What to Leave to Conservators: Museums hold collections in trust for the public.
 With that trust comes the duty of care.
 But with the duty of care comes the requirement that we not endanger collection items through improper care or treatment.
 Where, however, is the line between what we can and can’t do?
-In this webinar, we will address specific preventive conservation practices you can perform and those you should leave for a conservator.
-Here’s your chance to ask those nagging questions you have regarding good collections stewardship and preventive conservation practices.
+In this webinar, guest speaker Scott Carrlee, Alaska State Museum, addresses specific preventive conservation practices you can perform and those you should leave for a conservator.